 But if you reduce your alcohol intake it can make a real difference.
 The less you drink the less risk there is to your long term health.

-The alcohol unit guidelines advise that people should not regularly drink more than 14 units a week to keep long term health risks from alcohol low.
+The Low Risk Drinking Guidelines advise that people should not regularly drink more than 14 units a week to keep long term health risks from alcohol to a low level.

 There are different types of alcohol dependency and there is a sliding scale of how serious that dependency on alcohol can be.